pryley/site-reviews/+/_docs/backlog.md

      Reviews block's inner-blocks render path that bypasses `comments_template()` — would have passed every one of nets 1–5.

+- [ ] **A custom review editor must design its autosave; the REST autosave route was deliberately removed.** 2026-08-20 (REST controller evaluation):
+  `RegisterPostType` now calls `remove_post_type_support('site-review', 'autosave')`, because core implies the feature from `editor` support and the implied REST route was broken — `WP_REST_Autosaves_Controller::create_item` fed the base-class `prepare_item_for_database()` `WP_Error` into the save unchecked, so a POST returned 200 and wrote an EMPTY autosave revision (executed, wp-env WP 7.0.2).
+  Classic-editor autosave is unaffected: its pipeline (heartbeat → `wp_autosave()` → `wp_create_post_autosave()`) never checks the feature.

+  Two things for the editor work to know:

+  1. Re-adding the support flag is not enough.
+The core route captures post-table fields only (title/content/excerpt); a review is also a `glsr_ratings` row, assigned data, and Forms-addon custom fields.
+Either implement `RestReviewController::prepare_item_for_database()` AND decide what an autosave preserves beyond post fields, or give the editor its own plugin-style draft route.
+The gap is loud, not silent: an editor autosaving against the core route today gets 404 `rest_no_route` on the first attempt.
+  2. Removal declares "do not autosave reviews" (core: "'autosave' support needs to be explicitly removed if not desired") while the classic pipeline keeps autosaving only because it predates the feature and was never retrofitted.
+If a future WordPress honours the declaration there, classic autosave for reviews stops — mild (lost crash recovery on the edit screen), but worth a dev-note check on major-version bumps.

 ## Upcoming Add-ons

 ### Functionality